LADI/jack-audio-connection-kit-docs/Home.md

 * https://github.com/gethiox/jack-peak-meter - terminal-based peak-meter for JACK audio system writen in Go
 * https://github.com/xkr47/vu-meter -  Audio VU meter for JACK with any number of channels written in Rust
 * [jack_oscrolloscope](http://das.nasophon.de/jack_oscrolloscope/) - a simple waveform viewer for JACK
-* https://github.com/alxdb/jack-analyser -  an Osciloscope for the JACK Audio API
+* https://github.com/alxdb/jack-analyser -  an osciloscope for the JACK Audio API
 * [JACK Meterbridge](http://plugin.org.uk/meterbridge/) - supports a number of different types of meter, rendered using the SDL library and user-editable pixmaps
 * [Japa](http://kokkinizita.linuxaudio.org/linuxaudio/japa-pict.html)
 * http://sed.free.fr/spectrojack - little spectrogram/audiogram/sonogram/whatever that, using GTK2 and FFTW3.